Improving digital pharma experiences and products with user research

 Learn more about what they are, how they are conducted, and how they can help you create digital healthcare and pharma products.

 Are you faced with a situation where you would like to improve your users' experience of your product, but are unable to speak to them directly?
 Or perhaps you just have some extra research capacity and want to focus on improving UX metrics?

-If that sounds like you, then a heuristic evaluation could be an effective research method for your project.
+If that sounds like you, then a heuristic audit could be an effective research method for your project.

 Here, we’ll explain what they are, how they are conducted, and why and when they may be useful for improving your digital healthcare and pharma products.

-Heuristics are a set of guidelines which aid in the creation of a good interface design for any given digital product or service.
+Heuristics are a set of guidelines that aid in the creation of a good interface design for any given digital product or service.

 There are various sets of heuristics used for detecting usability issues, however the most commonly used criteria, ‘Heuristics for user interface design’, were created by Jackob Nielson.

-A heuristic evaluation — sometimes called a heuristic audit — is a method used to identify usability problems within a user interface so that they can be attended to as part of an iterative design process.
+A heuristic audit — sometimes called a heuristic evaluation or UX audit — is a method used to identify usability problems within a user interface so that they can be attended to as part of an iterative design process.